 Another celebration was more traditional.
 On the evening of July 4th we picnicked with members of Zion Lutheran Church at the minister’s house.
 As I was conversing, I looked over a shoulder and saw a bright, red roundness shining among the leaves.
 Could it be The Stoplight?
 Sure enough, the minister’s husband declared.
-So I now spotted it from Oak Hill Drive, near Floyd Elementary School–from the southeast, unlike our view from the southwest.
-So the two viewpoints lay on an east-west line, and with a transit we could have determined the position of the multicolored landmark by triangulation.
+I was now spotting it from Oak Hill Drive, near Floyd Elementary School–from the southeast, unlike our view from the southwest.

 Floyd County has what might be called a substratum or core of residents that are Christians to one degree or another.
 Most seem to belong to official denominations that range widely in beliefs and styles.
-At one pole is Bible-lite—which emphasizes social responsibility and de-emphasizes the challenge of reaching heaven, a goal achieved by repenting for one’s sins and believing in Jesus as savior.
-It tries to ignore the New Testament’s many and fiery threats of hell as if they are relatives who spit on the carpet.
-The other pole I refrain from exploring because I have only superficial familiarity with it, no expertise.
-Also I have sufficient respect for the rural Appalachian culture to let it be.
-Signs of devotion in the county:
+At one pole is Bible-lite—which emphasizes social responsibility and de-emphasizes the challenge of avoiding hell and reaching heaven, a goal achieved by repenting for one’s sins and believing in Jesus as savior.
+It pretty much ignores the New Testament’s many and fiery threats as if they are relatives who spit tobacco juice on the carpet.

 * At Citizens (the telephone cooperative), the TV was tuned to the Christian Broadcasting Network.

-* I asked my young friend at Slaughters’ Grocery what she’d be doing of interest this summer.
+* I asked my young acquaintance at Slaughters’ Grocery what she’d be doing this summer.
 “Teaching in a Bible camp.”
 This institution seems prominent in the lives of Floyd’s young people.
 At my own YMCA camp in Wisconsin, the C was pretty much a token, although we did sing “Swing low, sweet chariot” and “The preacher went down to the cellar to pray.”

 One August day, traffic on W. Main Street stopped and I looked uphill to The Stoplight.
 A farm tractor briefly appeared from the left as it made a left turn and disappeared.
 Then another tractor.
 Then another, which pulled a trailer full of young people.
-I turned off the engine: the annual Tractor Parade.
-It featured more trailers, a farmer under a yellow parasol, an occasional American flag, a Conestoga wagon….
-In true Floyd style, Marjory and I enjoyed not only the ritual but the chance to converse with acquaintances who joined us from the sidewalk.
+I turned off the engine for the annual Tractor Parade.
+It displayed more trailers, a farmer under a yellow parasol, an occasional American flag, a Conestoga wagon….
+Marjory and I enjoyed not only the spectacle but the chance to converse with people who joined us from the sidewalk.

-Another time near Black Water Loft, his surveillance outpost, Randall heard several blasts of a horn sounded angry rather rather than functional.
-A car coming from the corner pulled into a parking place across the street, whereupon another car passed it and turned right into a parking area.
-Out of that car stormed a woman, who caused the teenage girl to reconsider, for she pulled away as the woman shook her fist and yelled “Coward!”
+Another time near Black Water Loft, Randall’s surveillance outpost, he heard several blasts of a horn that sounded angry rather rather than functional.
+A car coming from the corner pulled into a parking place across the street, whereupon another car passed it and turned rightward into a parking area.
+Out of that second vehicle stormed a woman who caused the first driver, a teenage girl, to reconsider coexistence, for she pulled away as the grownup shook her fist and yelled “Coward!”

-Called “Safety Sam” by his children, Randall spied a bunch of young people riding backwards in the bed of a pickup as the vehicle drove up and down Rt.
+A bunch of young people rode backwards in the bed of a pickup as the vehicle drove on Rt.
 221 North.
 Two sat in wooden chairs and one in an armchair, all three laughing until they disappeared onto County Rd.
 642 across from the Check Country Store.
 “Isn’t that illegal in South Carolina”?
 I asked Marjory.
 “Probably here, too,” she allowed.
-I expressed disapproved that such risky foolery was going on without me.
+I expressed disapproved that such risky foolishness was going on without me.